ioanvapi/mclink/README.md

  * application is accessible in home network (I use my mobile phone in order to control it)
  * it uses 'TASKKILL' windows tool to stop the minecraft process
  * it uses 'WMIC PROCESS' in order to determine PID of minecraft process
- * minecraft runs in a java wirtual machine (javaw.exe windows process), therefore I had to determine jvm's PID
+ * minecraft runs in a java virtual machine (javaw.exe windows process), therefore I had to determine jvm's PID
  * minecraft has two processes (JVMs): one is the launcher and the other is the main game.
  * minecraft.lnk should exist in minecraft home folder and points to 'minecraft_launcher.exe'
  * this application doesn't create the link but copy it from minecraft home folder
  * *minecraft_home* environment variable should exist and points to the folder minecraft is installed
  * *mclink_log* environment variable is good to be, pointing to a file where this application write logs
- * the appication port is hardcoded to 8123
+ * the application port is hardcoded to 8123
- * nssm service application should be started with an account with administrativ rights
+ * nssm service application should be started with an account with administrative rights
- * windows firewall should have an inboud rule for 8123 port
+ * windows firewall should have an inbound rule for 8123 port

 ## Installation steps